songster-sa/aws-sw-arch-associate-notes/readme.md

     - cross region - 0.02
     - for s3 - using cloud front may be cheaper than transfer accelaration / edge location
     - if vpc wants to connect to s3 - vpc endpoint is cheaper than NAT (ofcourse as the later goes via internet)
+- S3TA, you pay only for transfers that are accelerated
+- SSO and IAM - 2 services to federate workforce into AWS
+- Guard duty - analyse for malicious threats - CloudTrail events, VPC Flow Logs, and DNS logs
+- Dynamic contents and proxy methods - skip the cloud front regional edge cache
+- API Gateway supports stateless RESTful APIs as well as stateful WebSocket APIs
+- Instance stores are physical disks.
+EFS / EBS needs extra resources to be provisioned.
+- Kinesis Agent cannot write to a Kinesis Firehose for which the delivery stream source is already set as Kinesis Data Stream
+- Dedicated instances are also single tenant
+- User pools provide
+    - sign-up sign-in services
+    - UI to sign in
+    - social sign-in
+    - SAML sign-in
+    - user management (directory and profiles)
+    - security like MFA, phone/email verification etc
+    - Customized workflows and user migration through AWS Lambda triggers
+- AWS Global Accelerator
+    - network layer service that directs traffic to optimal endpoints over the AWS global network
+    - improves the availability and performance of your internet applications.
+    - No DNS caching issue and best fit for blue-green deployment.
+- POSIX compliant
+  - S3 - is shared storage - not file system - is object based - not POSIX
+  - EBS - not shared - is file system - is POSIX
+  - Instance store - not shared - is file system - is POSIX
+  - EFS - is shared - is file system - is POSIX